-Liz Moorse, chief executive of the Association of Citizenship Teaching,
+Liz Moorse, chief executive of the Association of Citizenship Teaching, welcomed the call for schools to avoid reinforcing stereotypes.

 The Campaign for Common Sense, which says it promotes "grown up discussion and debate", also said that the guidance was important because it "reminded schools of their long-standing legal obligation to cover political issues in a balanced manner".